NoamB/sorcery/README.md

 *   automatic logging of last login, last logout, last activity time and IP address for last login.
-*   an easy method of collecting the list of currently logged in users.
 *   configurable timeout by which to decide whether to include a user in the list of logged in users.